FAQs

 How do I get to Blanca?

-The closest airport to Blanca is Alicante, Elche.
-However, you can always travel to Madrid, Barajas airport or Barcelona, El Prat airport.
-Depending on where you arrive, you can reach us by bus (might need more than one bus) or by train (+bus or taxi).
-Please find all the relevant information here.
+The closest airport to Blanca is Alicante, Elche Airport.
+However, you can always travel to Madrid, Barajas Airport or Barcelona, El Prat airport.
+Depending on where you arrive, you can reach us by bus (the journey might include bus transfers along the way) or by train (+bus or taxi).
+Please find all the relevant detailed information here.

 We recommend that you ask us any questions if you have any doubts.